-This post might come out of left field for some of you who don’t actively follow this blog, but for those of you who are active participants in the promotional products industry, I’m this will hit a cord somewhere.
+This post might come out of left field for some of you who don’t actively follow this blog, but for those of you who are active participants in the promotional products industry, I’m this will hit a chord somewhere.

 For a reason unbeknownst to me; suppliers in this industry feel the NEED to hire outside/3rd party sales staff to represent their product lines.